RAK3272-SiP Quick Start Guide

 The RAK3272-SiP Breakout Board can be part of this ecosystem as a device, and the objective of this section is to demonstrate how simple it is to send data to The Things Stack using the LoRaWAN protocol.
 To achieve this, the RAK3272-SiP Breakout Board must be located inside the coverage of a LoRaWAN gateway connected to The Things Stack server.

-Registration to TTN and Creating LoRaWAN Applications
+Register for TTN and Create LoRaWAN Applications

 TTN OTAA Device Registration